s194384/s194384.github.io/index.markdown

     <img src="My final project codes\visits_sum_total_polar.png" style="width: 120%">
   </div>
   <p style="margin-left:5px; margin-top: 10px;">
-    <small>Figure 2: <em>The numbers around the polar plot (0-23) indicates the time of day.
+    <small>Figure 2: <em>The numbers around the polar plot (0-23) indicate the time of day.
 As shown there have been most visits at 1pm and the least visits at 5am from the year 2022 till mid-2024.</em></small>
   </p>
 </div>

-Here it is shown that at 1 pm is where the park is the busiest with people with mobile phones.
-At 5 o’clock in the evening is also fairly busy and overall, the busiest time of day in this small park is from 8 am till 8 pm.
+Here it is shown that at 1 pm the park is the busiest with people with mobile phones.
+5 o’clock in the evening is also fairly busy, and overall, the busiest time of day in this small park is from 8 am till 8 pm.
 It is very clear to notice that there are not a lot of people at the park at night and especially from 3 am till 5 am.
 This seems very reasonable when considering people are normally sleeping at night and not at parks.

-The figure 2 only displays the count the number of phones (wifi-devices) and not the time spent at the park.
+Figure 2 only displays the count of the number of phones (wifi-devices) and not the time spent at the park.
 So, this could also tell us a bit about when rush-hour is since people might just be passing through the park to go to work and back.
-However, according to [soho](https://soho.com.au/articles/peak-traffic-hours-melbourne), [3aw](https://www.3aw.com.au/melbournes-peak-hour-now-lasts-for-six-hours-a-day/) and locals rush hour in Melbourne is around 6:30 am till 9 am and from around 3:30 pm till 6 pm, and figure 2 doesn't show any unusual peaks in these intervals.
+However, according to [soho](https://soho.com.au/articles/peak-traffic-hours-melbourne), [3aw](https://www.3aw.com.au/melbournes-peak-hour-now-lasts-for-six-hours-a-day/), and locals, rush hour in Melbourne is around 6:30 am till 9 am and from around 3:30 pm till 6 pm, and figure 2 doesn't show any unusual peaks in these intervals.

-Let’s investigate when the park is most crowded and therefore at what time people tend to stay at the park for longest and isn’t just passing through the park to go somewhere else.
+Let’s investigate when the park is most crowded and therefore at what time people tend to stay at the park for the longest time and aren’t just passing through the park to go somewhere else.

 <div style="justify-content: center;">
   <div style="display: flex; justify-content: center; align-items: center;">